 - If your scene has a hazy, or partly cloudy sky, change aperture to f/11

 - If your scene has an overcast or mostly cloudy sky, change aperture to f/8

 - If your scene is entirely in shade or near sunrise or sunset, change aperture to f/5.6

 It sounds incredibly basic, and in some ways it is.
 There is no need to over complicate exposure because it doesn’t really need to be.
 If you follow these simple guidelines, you should be able to get properly exposed shots 90% of the time outdoors.
 Obviously these rules are designed for outdoor shots, so they don’t help as much indoors.
 I recommend sticking to outdoor only shots if you are new at this, but if you really must get some indoor shots, I recommend using an external aide.

 Two additional tips that I’ve learned when shooting outdoor photography without a light meter:

-- If ever in doubt about which aperture to set, its better to slightly overexpose than underexpose
+- If ever in doubt about which aperture to set, it is better to slightly overexpose than underexpose

 - f/11 and f/8 are the apertures you will use the majority of the time